equivalent/equivalent.github.io/_posts/article/2016-01-16-setting-up-simple-wordpres-deployment-with-codeship-to-aws-ec2.markdown

+---
+layout: article_post
+categories: article
-# Setting up simple Wordpress deployment with CodeShip to AWS EC2
+title:  "Setting up simple Wordpress deployment with CodeShip to AWS EC2"
+disq_id: 19
+description:
+  This article will show you a simple way how to set up deployment of a WordPress website via CodeShip
+redirect_from:
+  - "/blogs/19"
+---

 The other day I was asked to set up deployment pipe for a blog website built in Wordpress.
 Although I was a PHP developer for a few years before I switched to Ruby, I've never worked with WordPress.